pyscaffold/pyscaffold/docs/extensions.rst

 function that:

 - receives a list of actions as first argument,
-- receives a namespace object containing some helper methods as second argument,
+- receives a :mod:`namespace object <pyscaffold.api.helpers>` containing some
+  helper methods as second argument,
 - registers custom actions that will be called later and
-- returns a modified version of the list of actions,
+- returns a modified version of the list of actions.

 The following pseudo-code highlights a typical definition of such kind of
 functions: